THE NEW TESTAMENT PRINCIPLES OF PRAYER (Part 1)

 God’s ability to answer our prayers is unquestionable.
-The Bible and history are replete with accounts and testimonies that prove beyond any reasonable doubt that God truly answers prayers.
+The Bible and history are replete with accounts and testimonies that prove that God truly answers prayers beyond any reasonable doubt.

 Not believing that God answers prayers is as worst as not believing in the existence of God!

-Although prayer is simple, yet it has profound effects and it produces amazing results.
-Prayer is powerful because the Almighty God has committed Himself to answering prayers.
+Although prayer is simple, yet it has profound effects, and it produces incredible results.
+Prayer is powerful because the Almighty God has committed Himself to answer prayers.

-Prayer is never meant to be a last resort when all other things have failed; rather it is meant to be your first port of call in all situations or circumstances.
+Prayer is never meant to be a last resort when all other things have failed; rather, it is intended to be your first port of call in all situations or circumstances.

-For the believers, prayer is not a matter of choice; it is a must, a command and a responsibility.
-We are not expected and commanded to pray daily, weekly or monthly, but always; for prayer is our lifeline.
+Prayer is not a matter of choice; it is a must, a command, and a responsibility.
+We are not expected and commanded to pray daily, weekly or monthly, but constantly, for prayer is our lifeline.